Western Red Cedar: characteristics and usage

-The western red cedar is, as its name suggests, a tree with an imposing size.
-Its height ranges between 50 and 60 m!
+The Western Red Dedar is, as its name suggests, a tree with an impressive size.
+Its height ranges between 50 and 60 meters!

 Red Cedar

 Cedars belong to the Cupressaceae family.
-American or Asian in origin, depending on the species, they are classified as conifers and are easily recognized by their evergreen foliage , in a scaly pattern interwoven with one another.
+American or Asian in origin, depending on the species, they are classified as conifers and are easily recognized by their evergreen foliage, that presents in an interwoven scaly pattern.

 Red Cedar - Overview